Y tu mamá también: Finance and distribution

 Y tu mamá también was produced by Anhelo Producciones, a company co-founded by Cuarón and Jorge Vergara, a well-known Mexican businessman and the film's producer.
 The company provided sufficient funding to make the film and launch an impressive marketing campaign.
 The $5 million film budget was substantial by Mexican film standards.
 Advertisement and publicity appeared across Mexico.
-Along with the help of Anhelo Producciones, the ratings board controversy gave the film a lot of free publicity in Mexico.
-On location production support was provided by Alianza Films International.
+Along with the help of Anhelo Producciones, the ratings board controversy gave the film free publicity in Mexico.

 Good Machine International handled international sales for the film outside North America, Latin America and Spain under its “Uncensored Cinema” banner which explores the theme of sexuality without restrictions.
 Cuaron licensed the rights in Spain to Sogepaq and Latin America to 20th Century Fox, who subsequently acquired the German, Swiss, Italian and French rights from Good Machine.
-Shortly after the Mexican release, IFC Films acquired North American distribution rights to the film.
+Shortly after the Mexican release, IFC Films acquired the North American distribution rights to the film.